HoussemLahmar/HoussemLahmar/README.md

 ## 🚀 About Me

 I'm an electrical engineering student with a strong passion for embedded systems and IoT.
 My journey spans hands-on experiences—from developing firmware for microcontrollers to setting up IoT lab environments and creating innovative software solutions.
-I thrive on solving complex challenges and continuously learning new technologies, while also sharing my knowledge with others.
+I thrive on solving complex challenges, continuously learning new technologies, and sharing my knowledge with others.

 ## 💼 Experience